qt/qtwebengine-chromium/chromium/tools/metrics/histograms/README.md

 the values emitted to are correct.
 Finally, for count histograms, make sure that buckets capture enough precision for your needs over the range.

+Pro tip: You can filter the set of histograms shown on `chrome://histograms` by specifying a prefix.
+For example, `chrome://histograms/Extensions.Load` will show only histograms whose names match the pattern "Extensions.Load*".

 In addition to testing interactively, you can have unit tests examine the values emitted to histograms.
-See [histogram_tester.h](https://cs.chromium.org/chromium/src/base/test/histogram_tester.h) for details.
+See [histogram_tester.h](https://cs.chromium.org/chromium/src/base/test/metrics/histogram_tester.h) for details.

 ## Interpreting the Resulting Data